 Youth AOD Service

-Young people at some time or another may experiment with drugs or alcohol, but for some, drinking or drug taking can become problematic and they will need help to get their lives back on track.
+Young people at some time or another may experiment with drugs or alcohol, but for some, drinking or drug taking can become problematic and they may need help to get their lives back on track.

 These practices support young people to focus on healing and allow them the space and time to begin developing relationships with other young people and staff.